 Sorry Apple users.

-If your phone dies, though, you’ll be forced to experience the trip yourself (rather than behind a lens).
-That’s a positive.
-On the other hand, you’ll inevitably find amazing vistas and once-in-a-lifetime shots if your camera is dead (or the memory is full).
+If your phone dies, though, you’re forced to experience the trip yourself (rather than behind a lens).
+Hint, that’s a positive.
+On the other hand, you’ll inevitably find incredible vistas and once-in-a-lifetime shots if your camera is dead (or the memory is full).

-16. The best camera is the one you have with you.
+Travel Mobile Photography Tip #16 – The best camera is the one you have with you

-You don’t have to go buy a brand new DSLR for 3 grand.
-These days, most high-end phones are perfectly acceptable for use in serious travel photography.
+You don’t have to go buy a brand new DSLR for $3,000.
+These days, most high-end smartphones are perfectly acceptable for use in serious travel photography.

-You could take this literally and get a flexible mini tripod, or understand that I simply mean bring generalist equipment.
+You could take this literally and get a flexible mini tripod, or understand that I simply mean, to bring generalist equipment.

-Besides, challenging yourself to make a picture good without optimal equipment can help you develop your skill (and even some new techniques!).
+Besides, challenging yourself to create a great picture without optimal equipment can help you develop your skill (and even some new techniques!).

-While these kinds of things are common in our built environment, they’re much more rare in nature.
+While these kinds of things are common in our built environment, they’re much rarer in nature.

 Finding and exploiting such phenomena will make for incredible photographs.
-Humans unconsciously look for patterns, so if you supply it in an unconventional setting your photo will certainly turn heads.
+Humans unconsciously look for patterns, so if you supply them in a unique setting, your travel photo will certainly turn heads.

 Being in a new place can be overwhelming.
 When you’re excited about something, it can be tempting to try to record everything all at once.

-We can’t really comprehend all that much simultaneously, though.
+We can’t comprehend all that much simultaneously, though.
 Instead of taking a panorama of a busy market street, try focusing on one facet at a time.
 Take a picture of the fruit stand.
 Catch that cute kid.
 Get a close up of the donkey.
 Find something textured and focus on that.

-Getting each part individually allows for easier and better photos.
-View them all later for a more comprehensive picture than you would have gotten with that wide angle lens.
+Getting each part individually allows for easier and better mobile photos.
+View them all later for a more comprehensive picture than you would have gotten with that wide-angle lens.

-When you’re out doing travel photography you are in the unique position where you can create new situations, create new challenges, and create new opportunity.
-This is the time to try something new and fail spectacularly – you still learn as a result.
+When you’re out doing travel photography, you are in a unique position where you can create new situations, create new challenges, and create new opportunities.
+When you’re learning is the time to try something new and fail spectacularly – you still improve as a result.

-21. Don’t forget to put down the camera sometimes.
+Travel Mobile Photography Tip #21 – Don’t forget to put down the camera sometimes

-Remember that ultimately travel photography isn’t about your portfolio or your Insta.
+Remember that ultimately travel photography isn’t about your portfolio or your Instagram.
 It’s about having new experiences.
 It’s about making stories you can tell your kids about one day.

 Don’t spend your whole trip behind the lens.
 Your pictures should remind you of the time you had – not be the only evidence of your travels.
 So, enjoy that classic Parisian sandwich and sip on that Thai Bubble Tea, but have fun while you’re out there!

 Do you have any travel tips we didn’t get to?
 Share them in the comments below!